sapienzaapps/cordova-plugin-smartspaces/README.md

 The library has three methods:

-* `setServerURL(String)`: sets the server base URL and creates the necessary HTTP Client objects.
-Can be called multiple times, **but at least once before other methods**.
-* `registerForBeacons()`: start the background worker for beacon detection
+* `registerForBeacons(String)`: start the background worker for beacon detection (the parameter is the server base URL)
 * `disableBeaconDetection()`: disable the background beacon detection worker